6 months validity

 Parental child abduction is a criminal offense in Ghana.
 The Children’s Act of 1998 makes removal of a child from a person who has legal custody an offense with possible fines or imprisonment.
-Links to Ghanaian law regarding children are available at the Ghanaian Ministry of Women and Children’s website.
+Links to Ghanaian law regarding children are available at the Minister of Gender, Children and Social Protection.

 Parents may wish to consult with an attorney in the United States and in the country to which the child has been removed or retained to learn more about how filing criminal charges may impact a custody case in the foreign court.
 Please see Possible Solutions - Pressing Criminal Charges for more information.

 Legal systems and laws pertaining to custody, divorce, and parental abduction vary widely from country to country.
 Parents are encouraged to consult with an attorney who specializes in family law in Ghana and who can provide accurate legal guidance that is specific to their circumstances.